kailash-manasarovar/statement/docs/timeline/2026/august.md

 - They've obliterated my access to jobs, healthcare, support, friends who aren't spies, a normal life and more.
 - They've obliterated my access to communities on social media by battering me relentlessly online, forcing me to delete all my accounts for a bit of peace.
 - They attempt to weaken me in *any way* possible.
-- They've block my payments on my bank cards and on payment platforms too.
+- They block my payments on my bank cards and on payment platforms too.
 - They're now blocking my book production online.
 - They're now blocking me opening new social media accounts I want to use to market my book.
 - This is not the behavior of people who don't intend you serious harm.